 Blue Cross Blue Shield of Michigan (BCBSM) covers Michigan residents from one great lake to another.
-The company is the state's leading health benefits organization, serving some 4.4 million members residing in the state or employed by companies headquartered there, and 1.1 million more members in other states.
-The not-for-profit company's insurance offerings include traditional indemnity, PPO, and POS plans, in addition to its Blue Care Network HMO plans.
-It also provides consumer-directed Flexible Blue plans paired with health savings accounts (HSAs), as well as options for individual buyers and Medicare beneficiaries.
-The organization is an independent licensee of the Blue Cross and Blue Shield Association.
+The company is the state's leading health benefits organization, serving some 4.5 million members residing in the state or employed by companies headquartered there, and 1.3 million more members in other states.
+The not-for-profit company's insurance offerings include traditional indemnity, PPO, and POS plans, in addition to its

-BCBSM has t he largest network of doctors and hospitals in Michigan: 158 hospitals, nearly 30,000 doctors.
+BCBSM has the largest network of doctors and hospitals in Michigan: 158 hospitals and nearly 30,000 doctors.

 Along with its traditional health coverage options, BCBSM provides prescription drug plans to seniors through Medicare Part D, as well as a range of other senior care programs including HMO, PPO, and gap plans.
 The company also offers Blue Dental and Blue Vision plans, and its BCN Service subsidiary provides third-party administration of self-funded employer health plans.
 Its LifeSecure unit provides long-term care insurance throughout most of the country.
 In addition, BCBSM partners with the State of Michigan to provide children's insurance through the MIChild program.

 In addition to its ownership in Blue Care Network, the BCBSM Foundation, Accident Fund Holdings, and LifeSecure Insurance, BCBSM holds a minority stake in Pennsylvania-based managed care firm AmeriHealth Caritas and Minnesota-based Bloom Health (a developer of private exchange products for employers).